Honey Butter Chicken Biscuit calorie check leads to arrest - NewsBreak

 According to the affidavit, two investigators with the Drug Enforcement Division of the Wichita County District Attorney’s Office were at the Whataburger on Central Freeway Tuesday morning, April 5, 2022.

-The affidavit said one investigator walked to the drive-thru menu to “check the calorie count of a Honey Butter Chicken Biscuit” because the lobby was closed.‘He’s been through so much’: Teen’s Make-A-Wish gift stolen
+The affidavit said one investigator walked to the drive-thru menu to “check the calorie count of a Honey Butter Chicken Biscuit” because the lobby was closed.

 The affidavit said the investigator smelled the strong odor of marijuana coming from a car in the drive-thru.